 Of course, staying at a castle hotel in Ireland isn’t exactly cheap.
 Irish castle hotels are luxury experiences often offering top-of-the-line services, gourmet meals, and unique things to do.
 However, luxury doesn’t doesn’t necessarily mean it comes with an over-the-top price.
 There are plenty of Irish Castle hotels you can stay in that won’t break the bank.
 So, if you are ready for a royal Irish experience, then this list is for you.
-Here are some of the more affordable castle hotels in Ireland.
+Here are some of the more affordable castles to stay in Ireland.

 Affordable Castle Hotels in Ireland

 There are a number of castle hotels in Ireland, however if you are looking for one that’s easier on the wallet, but still offer an incredible experience, then these are my suggestions:

 |Ballynahinch Castle Hotel||Connemara||Voted #1 Ireland Luxury Hotel by Conde Naste readers||check pricing|

 |Clontarf Castle Hotel||Dublin||Only 10 minutes from Dublin city||check pricing|